mumblingdrunkard/mscs-thesis/src/computer-architecture-fundamentals/index.typ

 Next follows a short coverage of memory and related terminology.
 Lastly, we cover how a modern, high-performance processor tackles this complexity by using a different philosophy entirely.

-#{
-  include "./abstractions-and-implementations.typ"
+#include "./abstractions-and-implementations.typ"
-  include "./anatomy-of-an-in-order-pipelined-processor.typ"
+#include "./anatomy-of-an-in-order-pipelined-processor.typ"
-  include "./scaling-up.typ"
+#include "./scaling-up.typ"
-  include "./memory-and-caching.typ"
+#include "./memory-and-caching.typ"
-  include "./high-performance-processor-architecture.typ"
+#include "./high-performance-processor-architecture.typ"
-}
+#include "./reduced-vs-complex-instruction-set-computers.typ"